zchee/golang-wiki/Modules.md

 * Invoke the binary named `vgo` (if you have installed `vgo` from the subrepository).

 In addition to trying modules-specific workflows:
-* Please consider adding 1.11 to your CI (for example, as illustrated in [this blog post](https://medium.com/@toddkeech/go-modules-and-circleci-c0d6fac0b000) that steps through configuring  CircleCI 2.0 to test a project in parallel using both modules and the traditional GOPATH approach.
+* Please consider adding 1.11 to your CI (for example, as illustrated in [this blog post](https://medium.com/@toddkeech/go-modules-and-circleci-c0d6fac0b000) that steps through testing a project in CI using both modules and the traditional GOPATH approach.
 See [this thread](https://groups.google.com/d/msg/golang-dev/ONpj39nviNg/Zn9rPADhCwAJ) for more related discussion).

 ## New Concepts